ethereum/casper/README.md

 #### Fund Senders of Contract With 0.1 Ether to Deploy TXs

-You need to fund these accounts to deploy the helper contracts because the transactions are signed by theses accounts, you may also choose to resign the contracts with your own account(s).
+You need to fund the accounts defined above to deploy the helper contracts byte-code, as the transactions are already signed by those accounts defined above.
+You may also choose to re-sign the contracts with your own account(s).

 ```bash
 w3.eth.sendTransaction({'to': VYPER_RLP_DECODER_TX_SENDER, 'value': 10**17})